-(1) The consolidated financial statements for the years ended November 30, 2002, 2003, 2004, 2005 and 2006 have been restated (see note 20 to our audited consolidated financial statements for the years ended November 30, 2004, 2005 and 2006 included in this prospectus for a discussion of the restatement).

-(2) On June 3, 2004, Morgan Stanley completed the acquisition of Barra, Inc. ("Barra").
+- (1) The consolidated financial statements for the years ended November 30, 2002, 2003, 2004, 2005 and 2006 have been restated (see note 20 to our audited consolidated financial statements for the years ended November 30, 2004, 2005 and 2006 included in this prospectus for a discussion of the restatement). - (2) On June 3, 2004, Morgan Stanley completed the acquisition of Barra, Inc. ("Barra").
 The operations of Barra have been included with our results of operations since that date.
-All information prior to June 3, 2004 does not include the operations of Barra.

-- (3) On July 19, 2007, we paid a dividend of \$973.0 million, consisting of \$325.0 million in cash and \$648.0 million of demand notes.
+All information prior to June 3, 2004 does not include the operations of Barra. - (3) On July 19, 2007, we paid a dividend of \$973.0 million, consisting of \$325.0 million in cash and \$648.0 million of demand notes.
 On July 19, 2007, we paid in full in cash the \$22.1 million demand note held by Capital Group International.
-On the date of this prospectus, we intend to enter into a new \$500.0 million credit facility.
-Simultaneously with the completion of this offering, we intend to borrow \$425.0 million (the full amount of the term loans (as defined herein)) under the new credit facility and use the net proceeds from the borrowing to pay a portion of the \$625.9 million demand note held by Morgan Stanley, the balance of which will be paid with the net proceeds from this offering and, to the extent necessary, our available cash.
-Any proceeds remaining from this offering after paying the balance of the demand note will be used for general corporate purposes.
+Simultaneously with the completion of this offering, we intend to enter into a new credit facility and use the net proceeds from the borrowing to pay a portion of the \$625.9 million demand note held by Morgan Stanley, the balance of which will be paid with the net proceeds from this offering, and any proceeds remaining from this offering after paying the balance of the demand note will be used for general corporate purposes.
 As a result of the dividend and the payment of the demand notes, we expect interest income to be substantially lower and interest expense to be substantially higher in future periods. - (4) Income (loss) from discontinued operations relates to our interest in POSIT JV, a joint venture that was acquired with the purchase of Barra in 2004.
 On February 1, 2005, we sold our interest in POSIT JV to our joint venture partner, Investment Technology Group, Inc. ("ITG") for \$90 million.
 We recorded a pre-tax gain of \$6.8 million at the time of sale.
 As part of the sale agreement, we were entitled to additional royalties for a period of 10 years subsequent to the sale pursuant to an earn-out arrangement, based on fees earned by ITG related to the POSIT system.
 In September 2006, ITG exercised its option to accelerate the earn-out period by making a lump sum payment to us of \$11.7 million.
 We will receive no further payments pursuant to the earn-out arrangement.